gst4158/Action-on-scroll/README.md

 * For an example of this in action you can look at the above example link.

 * This has been tested on Firefox, Chrome, and IE9+.

+**Credit for the scroll detection goes to user ftntravis on http://stackoverflow.com/ **